mattlewis92/angular-resizable-element/README.md

 ```

 ## Documentation
-All documentation is auto-generated from the source via typedoc and can be viewed here:
+All documentation is auto-generated from the source and can be viewed here:
 https://mattlewis92.github.io/angular-resizable-element/docs/

 ## Development